dineshkumar-codes/flytbase-assignment/README.md

 # quadapp

+This project is developed using FlytBase platform

-This code makes the drone to take off 5 m, moves in a square trajectory (side length 6.5 m) and lands
+executing this script will make the drone to take off 5 m, move in a square trajectory (side length 6.5 m) and finally land